SalehAhmedShafin/Multimodal-Disaster-Event-Identification-from-Social-Media-Posts/README.md

 residual mappings, ResNet-50 addresses this issue.
-ResNet-50 has 50 layers and has shown outstanding results in a variety of computer vision applications such as classifying the image, detecting objects, and segmentation of images.[36].
+ResNet-50 has 50 layers and has shown outstanding results in a variety of computer vision applications such as classifying the image, detecting objects, and segmentation of images. <br>
-Using a pre-trained DenseNet-201 [18] model substantially reduces the number of parameters, which means that we can save time and resources, and benefit from the learned features of the large dataset.
+Using a pre-trained DenseNet-201 model substantially reduces the number of parameters, which means that we can save time and resources, and benefit from the learned features of the large dataset.
 It is also a pre-train CNN model with consist of 201 layers.
 The main concept of DenseNet21 is to feed-forward connect each layer to every other layer within a single dense block.
-Information from all previous layers can now flow straight into the current layer, improving feature propagation.
+Information from all previous layers can now flow straight into the current layer, improving feature propagation.
 It alleviates the vanishing-gradient problem, which means that the network can learn from both shallow and deep layers without losing information.
-This feature enables DenseNet models to achieve state-of-the-art performance on different computer vision tasks while being more parameterefficient and simpler to train.
-It is used for classifying the image, detecting objects, and segmentation of images.
-[18].
+This feature enables DenseNet models to achieve state-of-the-art performance on different computer vision tasks while being more parameter-efficient and simpler to train.
+It is used for classifying the image, detecting objects, and segmentation of images. <br>
 Lastly, EfficientNetB3 [17] models are designed to achieve state-of-the-art accuracy on image classification tasks while being smaller and faster than other models.
 It is also a convolutional neural network construction and scaling method.
-To equally modify the depth, breadth, and resolution dimensions, it uses a compound coefficient.
+To equally modify the depth, breadth, and resolution dimensions, it uses a compound coefficient.
 Its increased depth, width, and resolution enable it to capture more complex patterns and features, leading to improved performance on challenging visual recognition tasks.
 When a strong, precise,